CHAPTER 6 - TRANSPORT AND KINETICS

 As we did for the derivation of the equations for the facilitated transport reactions under rapid equilibrium conditions, this derivation is based on the assumption that the relative concentrations of S, E, and ES can be determined by the dissociation constant, Ks, for the interactions and the concentrations of each species during the early part of the reaction (i.e. under initial rate conditions).
 Assume also the S >> Eo.
 Remember that under these conditions, S does not change much with time.
 Is this a valid assumption?
 Examine the mechanism shown above.
 S binds to E with a second order rate constant k1.
 ES has two fates.
 It can dissociate with a first order rate constant k2 to S + E, or it can be converted to product with a first order rate constant of k3 to give P + E. If we assume that k2 >> k3 (i.e. that the complex falls apart much more quickly than S is converted to P), then the relative ratios of S, E, and ES can be described by Ks.
 Alternatively, you can think about it this way.
 If S binds to E, most of S will dissociate, and a small amount will be converted to P. If it does, then E is now free, and will quickly bind S and reequilibrate since the most likely fate of bound S is to dissociate, not be converted to P (since k3 << k2).
 This make sense also, if you consider that the physical step characterized by k2 is likely to be quicker than the chemical step, characterized by k3.
 Hence the following assumptions have been used:

-Let's assume that for this system that the initial velocity will be measured.
-We would like to derive equations which show the initial velocity vo as a function of the initial substrate concentration, So , (assuming that P is negligible over the time course of measuring the initial velocity).
+We would like to derive equations which show the velocity v as a function of the initial substrate concentration, So , (assuming that P is negligible over the time course of measuring the initial velocity).
 Also assume that the v catalyzed >> vnoncatalyzed.
 In contrast to the first-order reaction of S to P in the absence of E, v is not proportional to So but rather to Sbound. as we described in class with facilitated diffusion (flux proportional to AR, not free A).
 Therefore,

-vo a ES, or
+v α ES, or

-Equation 1) vo = v = const [ES] = k3 [ES]
+Equation 1) v = const [ES] = k3 [ES]

-where vo is the initial velocity.
+where v is the velocity.
 How can we calculate ES when we know S (which is equal to So) and Etot (which is Eo)?
 Let us assume that S is much greater than E, as is the likely biological case.
 We can calculate ES using the following equations and the same procedure we used for the derivation of the binding equation, which gives the equation below:

 ES = (EoS)/(Ks + S) (analogous to ML = (MoL)/(Kd + L)